 Reg 38 assigns a pH standard for Cherry Creek Reservoir based on the acceptable H Range of 6.5 to 9.0 for protection of aquatic life.
 Assessment of pH data is based on comparison of the 15th percentile of the data to a lower pH limit of 6.5 and comparison of the 85th percentile of the data to an upper pH limit of 9.0.
-Cherry Creek Reservoir attained the pH standard in WY 2022.
+Sites CCR-1, CCR-2 and CCR-3 each attain the pH standard for the Reservoir.